-The Metro Plan includes projects that are in the planning phase and are programmed for years 2031-2045.
+The Metro Plan includes projects that are in the planning phase and are programmed for years 2033-2045.
 Strafford MPO staff assist with developing projects that municipalities prioritize.
 Projects need to be refined to have a planning-level scope and cost estimate to be prepared to match with eligible funding sources.
 Projects without a scope and cost estimate are included as "vision" projects if they are still a priority for municipalities.
-There are a total of 38 projects in the Metro Plan out-years that have a scope and cost estimate; 64 other are vision projects.
+There are a total of 44 projects in the Metro Plan out-years that have a scope and cost estimate; 61 others are vision projects that are being developed with municipalities.